Last updated June 8, 2021

 No. There is no requirement to be vaccinated for COVID-19.

 Can we require our staff to get the vaccine?

 - WCHD does not recommend requiring the vaccine at this time.
 The vaccine is under emergency use authorization and this is a complicated area of law.
 It is not fully FDA approved.

 - WCHD’s own staff are not to required to get the vaccine at this time.
 We strongly recommend staff to get it and actively share information about safety and efficacy.
 But staff are able to opt out.

 Not yet.
-The Pfizer and Moderna vaccines are only for adults (one is 16+ and the other is 18+).
-There are clinical trials underway for kids now but those vaccines are not available yet.
+The Pfizer vaccine is approved for individuals age 12 years and older, and the Moderna and Janssen (Johnson & Johnson) vaccines are approved for individuals age 18 years and older.
+There are clinical trials underway for younger kids now but those vaccines are not available yet.

 Is it okay to take ibuprofen or acetaminophen after getting the vaccine to ease any post-vaccine discomfort?